 4. Reverse of Title Page or Imprint Page

 - Used to accommodate lists of works by the same

 author/publisher, details of a series, lists of editions or reprints,

 - Publisher's full name and postal address should be given.

-type may be used to highlight or emphasize a word, phrase, paragraph or
+etc. Bold type may be used to highlight or emphasise a word, phrase,

-single quotes are optional provided one or the other method
+articles but single quotes are optional provided one or the other method

-is used consistently e.g. Bellona or 'Bellona' not Bellona; Pioneers of Tasmania’s West Coast
+is used consistently e.g. Bellona or 'Bellona' not Bellona; Pioneers